Nexxo11/AxoloteOwAdder/README.md

     Save the changes to event_objects.h.

+4. Paste your indexed (16 colors) overworld sprite into the graphics/object_events/people/ directory.

 3. Run AxoloteOwAdder:
     Execute the tool and select your Pokeemerald-expansion directory.
     The tool will be ready to use.